doomhack/Potato3d/README.md

 Very little division in the hot path.
 I've been able to use a reciprocal table to get rid of most division.

+All math execept for one time set-up stuff is fixed point.
+Can also use float or doubles by just changing a #define.

 Renders textures perspective-correctish.
 Perspective correct tex corodinates are computed ever 16px and linear interpolated from there.